dashboard image

 Eliminating Toil

-While running application in production, you may have to perform some operations: manual, repetitive, or automatable; like running a script to automate some tasks, etc ;
+While running application in production, you may have to perform some operations: manual, repetitive, or automate; like running a script to automate some tasks, etc ;

 The Toil represents basically the operations (cited above) that tend to increase exponentially as your service in production scales as illustrated in the following diagram.